xiaohuajiao/binary_ninja_mcp/README.md

 - "List all functions in the current binary."
 - "What is the status of the loaded binary?"

-### Other Integration Paths
+### Other MCP Client Integrations

-The bridge can be used with other interfaces by implementing the appropriate integration layer.
+The bridge can be used with other MCP clients by implementing the appropriate integration layer.

 ## Development